yodertv/test-atomic-writes/README.md

 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

 ## Dev log
+### 8.10.2020
+- Added a test for the API to force it to compile with out having to deploy.

 ### 8.8.2020
 - Days of wfh and physical isolation: 148
 - Zeit deco'd version 1.0.
 So this is first forray into Vercel.
 Will attempt to deploy this go cmdline program as a serverless function.